William Greenleaf (American novelist): Starjacked!

 An underlying positive theme of Greenleaf's novels encompasses the ability of ordinary people, when faced with adversity, to reach inside themselves for the resources necessary to overcome it.
-This theme is an underlying element in his novel Starjacked!, which explores the resilience and inner strength of children.
+This theme is an underlying element in Starjacked!, which explores the resilience and inner strength of children.

-In Starjacked!, Reporter Leo Blannon and his streamer pilot, Erek Speros, follow a tip and discover the location of Copernicus, an UNSA starship hijacked by a rogue UNSA Guard captain and a band of Fringe outlaws.
+In Starjacked!, the reporter Leo Blannon and his streamer pilot, Erek Speros, follow a tip and discover the location of Copernicus, an UNSA starship hijacked by a rogue UNSA Guard captain and a band of Fringe outlaws.
 While trying to document their find, their streamer is captured by the much larger ship.

-Aboard the ship, Leo and Erek escape the guards with the help of young stowaways Gillie and Joby, orphaned children who take them to their hideout deep in the ship.
-Their first priority is to get a message off to UNSA, alerting them to the location of Copernicus and requesting help.
+Aboard the ship, Blannon and Speros escape the guards with the help of young stowaways Gillie and Joby, orphaned children who take them to their hideout deep in the ship.
+Their first priority is to send a message to UNSA, alerting them to the location of Copernicus and requesting help.
 This difficult task becomes more complicated when they learn that the crew is preparing to skip to a new destination: the penal colony planet Kisatchie.

 While guards search for them with orders to kill them on sight, the stowaways form a plan to stop the ship from skipping to Kisatchie before help can arrive.
-At the same time, Leo works to uncover the dark motives behind the hijacking.
+At the same time, Blannon works to uncover the dark motives behind the hijacking.
 In a confrontation with UNSA Captain Xavier Cassady, he learns that Cassady has a personal grudge to settle on Kisatchie.
-He intends to help the outlaws break their cohorts out of prison, but only so he can destroy them and bring an end to the death and destruction they have wreaked among the Fringe planets.
+He intends to help the outlaws break their cohorts out of prison, but only so that he can destroy them and bring an end to the death and destruction they have wreaked among the Fringe planets.

 In the final scenes, the stowaways, with the help of UNSA Guard officers, take control of the ship and halt the skip to Kisatchie.
-The leader of the outlaws, Victor Troy, tries to salvage his plan by stealing a ship called the Wasp and its load of thirty interstream missiles, the deadliest weapons known to man.
-Working together, Erek, Gillie, and Cassady foil Troy's attempt, resulting in the destruction of the Wasp and ending Troy's reign over the Fringe.
+The leader of the outlaws, Victor Troy, tries to salvage his plan by stealing a ship called the Wasp and its load of 30 interstream missiles, the deadliest weapons known to man.
+Working together, Speros, Gillie and Cassady foil Troy's attempt, resulting in the destruction of the Wasp and ending Troy's reign over the Fringe.
 Captain Cassady gives his own life to ensure that Troy is defeated.